A nonlinear elliptic PDE from atmospheric science: well-posedness and regularity at cloud edge: Discussion: difficulties, overview, and related literature

 The incorporation of additional phases due to ice is discussed in \cite{cao_jia_temam_tribbia}.
 By contrast, earlier works which omit cloud ice are thus sometimes referred to as ``warm cloud'' models.

-Note that all works mentioned above either treat the velocity as prescribed or as governed by the primitive equations.
-Following \cite{cao_titi}, a well-understood framework relying on the barotropic--baroclinic decomposition of the velocity is in place for the analysis of the primitve equations and its extensions.
-To the best of the authors' knowledge, there are as of yet no rigorous mathematical treatments of moist models leveraging other dynamical models for the velocity field.
+It is important to note that all works mentioned above either treat the velocity as prescribed or as governed by the primitive equations.
+Following \cite{cao_titi}, a well-understood framework relying on the barotropic--baroclinic decomposition of the velocity is in place for the analysis of the primitive equations and its extensions.
+By contrast, and to the best of the authors' knowledge, there are as of yet no rigorous mathematical treatment of moist models leveraging other dynamical models for the velocity.

 One such dynamical model is the precipitating quasi-geostrophic system discussed here.
-In order for this system to be well-formulated as a nonlocal transport system, $\PV$-and-$M$ inversion needs to be understood first.
-We thus provide the initial steps toward rigorous analysis of a moist dynamical core related to, but different from, the primitive equations.
+In order for this system to be well-formulated as a nonlocal transport system (let alone well-posed, since that will be the object of future work), $\PV$-and-$M$ inversion needs to be understood.
+We thus provide here the first building block in a framework amenable to the rigorous analysis of another dynamical model for moist atmospheric dynamics besides the primitive equations.

 Free boundary problems have by contrast garnered significant interest from the mathematical community.
 Rather than provide an extensive review of the literature, we direct the reader to \cite{chen_shahgholina_vazquez, figalli_shahgholia} and references therein.
 Instead, we only highlight the key difference (and thus sources of interest) of $\PV$-and-$M$ inversion compared with oft-studied free boundary problems in the literature.
 Here the free boundary depends on the \emph{gradient} of the unknown, and not on the unknown itself.
 The latter case is the more typical free boundary problem known as the obstacle problem (see the book \cite{petrosyan_shahgholian_uraltseva}).